home edit page issue tracker

 Part: participle

-Participles are non-finite verb forms that share some properties with adjectives.
+Participles are words on the edge between verbs and adjectives, sharing properties of both.
 There are three types of participles in Pashto:

-The participles are used in usually adjectival positions meaning that the referent is doing (1), undergoing (2), has done (3) or has undergone (4) the action expressed by the verb.
+The present participles are used in usually adjectival positions meaning that the referent expressed by the noun is

-The past participle is the most frequent one.
-It is also used for compound verb forms of perfect tenses, accompanied with auxiliary verb ول wël “to be” in finite forms.
+The past participle is mainly used for compound verb forms of perfect tenses, accompanied with auxiliary verb ول wël “to be” (with aux:perf relation) in finite forms.
 The transitive verbs in perfect tenses use the ergative construction, where the verb, including the past participle, agrees with the object, hence the participle has the passive meaning.
 (See also Tense for more information about the perfect tenses.)

 Examples